AppSource submission FAQ

 Make sure that any video links you submit actually go to a video file or a page that includes a video.

-If your Office Add-in is available on iOS, do not include "app" in the Add-in Title or Add-in Short Description.
+If your Office Add-in is available on iOS, do not include "app" in the title or summary.

 If I make updates to my submission, when do I have to resubmit it to AppSource?

 If you make updates to the web service for your add-in, you do not have to resubmit it to AppSource.
 However, if you make changes to any items or data you submitted via the Seller Dashboard, such as the manifest, screenshots, icons, or submission form data, you need to resubmit it so that AppSource can implement those changes.
 You must resubmit add-ins with an updated manifest that includes a new version number.
 You must also make sure to update the version number in the submission form to match the version number of the new manifest.

 What happens when I update my add-in to a new version in AppSource?

 The following is the update process for Office Add-ins: